Dinah Marler: Storylines

 Bill was still concerned about Dinah's obsession over Edmund and his wife.
 Knowing that Cassie and Edmund were trying to get pregnant, it did not take long for Dinah to start pumping Corey, an OB-GYN who was a blind date, for information on modern fertility methods.
 Though Dinah tried to get her hands on some fertility drugs, she ended up being caught by Corey.
 Later, Dinah piqued Jonathan's interest when she told him about the fire in the barn.
 Eventually, Cassie figured out that Dinah knew what happened the night before her wedding and after a confrontation, the two got into a catfight that was broken up by Ross.
 Days later, after being accused of setting a small fire to the barn (Jonathan had done it), Dinah finally told Edmund what she knew about Jonathan and Cassie.
 Angry beyond belief, Edmund raced off to confront Jonathan while Dinah went and told Cassie what Edmund knew.
 Although Cassie came face to face with Edmund's violent side when she saw him beating up Jonathan, she still stayed loyal to him.
 At the same time, in celebration of what they thought would be the end of Cassie and Edmund's marriage, Dinah and Jonathan became lovers.
 They then hatched another plan to destroy the Winslow marriage by telling Cassie's sister, Reva, about Edmund causing the fire, hoping Reva would tell Cassie.
-Very soon after, Ross, Blake, Bill, and a visiting Matt staged an intervention to convince Dinah to leave town.
+Soon after, Ross, Blake, Bill, and a visiting Matt staged an intervention to convince Dinah to leave town.
 That only succeeded in alienating Dinah from everyone when she became convinced that their motivation was to protect Cassie.
 Days later, the Winslow family was dealt a devastating blow when Cassie finally learned that Edmund had been responsible for the barn fire.

 With Edmund vulnerable, Dinah convinced him to let her carry his and Cassie's embryo (which had been frozen and was ready for implementation), convincing him that it would help him get Cassie back.
 Although he was skeptical of her motives, despite her insistence that she was trying to redeem herself, when Edmund learned that Cassie was leaving him, he desperately agreed to the plan.
 To cover himself legally, Edmund had Dinah sign a contract stating that she would voluntarily give up the child at birth.
 He then invited Dinah to stay at the farm so he could take care of her.
 Although Dinah tried to get closer to Edmund by offering him tips on how to win back Cassie, all her efforts only reminded her of the sacrifice she was making.
 Dinah finally informed Cassie that she was pregnant with her and Edmund's baby.
 Although sickened with the revelation that her hated rival was pregnant with her child, Cassie had no choice but to accept the situation.
 However, she refused to reunite with Edmund.
 During the surrogacy, Dinah was determined to make Edmund fall in love with her.
 When she miscarries the baby, she continues to pretend she is pregnant.